soum1l/spazer/README.md

 1. Clear out the class attribute of every tag.
 This will be used to mark the desirable tags.
 2. Iterate over the nodes whose children are leaves, and match each n-gram obtained from the strings under the node with an external database consisting of Indian Localities, and if not matched, with a RegEx for zipcode.
 3. If a match is obtained, mark the tag with a '@'.
-4. Start marking the tags around the matched tag until we run out of tags, or hit the total word count threshold.
+4. Start marking the tags around the matched tag with a '@'  until we run out of tags, or hit the total word count threshold.
 4. Delete the leaves whose parent was not marked in the final step.

 Postprocessing steps: